johnrm174/model-railway-signalling/README.md

 My youTube channel also has a number of videos demonstrating the use of the application:
 [https://www.youtube.com/@DCCModelRailwaySignalling](https://www.youtube.com/@DCCModelRailwaySignalling)

-## What's new for Release 5.2.0:
+## What's new for Release 5.x.x:

 > [!IMPORTANT]
-> Release 5.2.0 will only support the loading of layout files created by Release 5.0.0 or later.
+> Release 5.x.x will only support the loading of layout files created by Release 5.0.0 or later.
 > If you have layout files created by an earlier version of the application then you should first
-> upgrade to Release 5.0.0 and then load/re-save your files before upgrading to Release 5.2.0.
+> upgrade to Release 5.0.0 and then load/re-save your files before upgrading to Release 5.x.x.
 > You have been warned!

-* New Features to enable more prototypical signal box diagrams/simulations to be created:
-    * Ability to interlock points with occupied Track Sections (representing Track Circuits).
-    * Ability to 'slot' ground signals with co-located main signals (as per the real thing).
-    * Signals can now be created with or without the 'signal passed' and 'approached' buttons.
-    * The entire point is highlighted when 'track circuits' are occupied (more prototypical).
-    * You can now specify/change the colour of Signal Posts (individually or globally).
-* Improved DCC interface - Ensures the layout is always updated to reflect the schematic:
-    * Before - DCC commands for events prior to DCC Power being enabled would be dropped.
-    * After - DCC commands are now 'queued' and will be sent out when DCC Power is enabled.
-* Improved Networking - Maintains synchronisation of DCC Command feeds across nodes:
-    * Before - DCC commands for events prior to broker-connect would not be published.
-    * After - DCC commands are now 'queued' and will be published on broker connect.
-* New Application upgrade utility (to make future upgrdes easier for the user).
-* Improved validation for Timed Signal Sequences (can only select main signal types).
-* Bugfix - Changes to MQTT connect and disconnect to address resiliance issues on layout load.
-* Bugfix - To how signal state is reported for semaphore signals with secondary distant arms.
+* The next signal can now be specified as a "STOP" for any route ahead (signal interlocking tab):
+    * This supports the case of signals controlling routes into 'dead ends' such as bay platforms.
+    * 3/4 aspect Colour light signals will then display CAUTION when the route is selected.

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)